rgrannell1/rpgen/README.md

 The output is of the format `<password> <dictionaryEntropy> <characterEntropy>`

 ```
-houstonlarynxbacardibleaklycalipering    80    194
+stacking-patty-divergent-tiresome-deviants   80   199
 ```
-### "houstonlarynxbacardibleaklycalipering isn't *that* memorable."
+### "stacking-patty-divergent-tiresome-deviants isn't *that* memorable."

 It's more memorable than `yIRXLbae6ixc0BXXtYxG`.